resbaz/resbaz2018/sydney/about.md

 The Research Bazaar is a worldwide festival promoting the digital literacy emerging at the center of modern research.
 Throughout 2018 ResBaz events will be held at a number of university campuses around the globe.

-ResBaz Sydney will be hosted by Macquarie University.
+**ResBaz Sydney will be hosted by Macquarie University, 3-5 July, 2018**.
 It is organised and sponsored by University of Technology Sydney, The University of Sydney, University of New South Wales, Western Sydney University, and Macquarie University.

 ### What is the Research Bazaar?